-How you should conduct an Employee Appraisal
+How should employers conduct an Employee Appraisal?

 Annual Appraisals are being conducted less and less in small to medium sized businesses.
 Instead companies are choosing to have ongoing performance reviews.

 A common question HR experts find themselves faced with is “Do I have to give my staff appraisals?” usually asked by frustrated employers.
 Those in the HR industry tend to believe that appraisals either carry no merit or offer no progressive outcome – in the case of the majority of employers, it can seem to be a meaningless exercise.

 Unfortunately, despite this way of thinking a properly conducted appraisal can lead to an increase in employee performance and even increased overall office morale.
 All that is required is commitment from the appraiser and a strict process to ensure results.

 Are you legally required to conduct an appraisal?

 No, you are not legally required to appraise your employees.
 However, if you were to dismiss a member of your staff in the future for poor performance, you’ll find it difficult without a recorded performance review or formal appraisal.
 This is due to the fact that there will be no documentation of the issues that the employee has caused.

 The employee may be unaware of their mistakes and shortcomings and the appraisal may well help them progress and address the concerns you have.
 Also, should your company find itself in the unfortunate position of making redundancies, appraisal scores may highlight staff members you can afford to lose.